Spring Framework Versions: Feature list by version

 Dependency injection is a key aspect of IoC in the Spring Framework.
 It involves the container passing objects to other objects via constructors, properties, or factory methods.
 This allows for loose coupling and enables better testability, maintainability, and flexibility in application development.
 Spring also provides autowiring, which allows the container to automatically satisfy dependencies by matching them with available beans based on type or name.

 Dependency lookup, on the other hand, involves requesting objects from the container based on their name or type.
 This can be useful in certain scenarios where explicit control over the object retrieval process is required.
-Both dependency injection and dependency lookup are powerful mechanisms provided by the Spring Framework to facilitate the management of object dependencies and promote modular and reusable code.
+The Spring Framework offers strong mechanisms, such as dependency injection and dependency lookup, to simplify the management of object dependencies and encourage modular and reusable code.

 FAQ